Emulators, Simulators, and Real Devices: Which to Utilize

 2. Simulator testing devices

-What are Emulators?
+What Are Device Emulators?

-An emulator refers to software that is capable of mimicking both the hardware and the software of a specific target device.
+“Emulator” refers to software that is capable of mimicking both the hardware and the software of a specific target device.
 This software uses the Instruction Set Architecture of the targeted device and then uses complex processes using binary translations to assess the device’s reaction to certain apps, software, or programs.

 Machine language comprises the Instruction Set Architecture, which is the basic structure that ticks in every device.
-As such, reading the behavioral patterns and reactions of specific devices is easy once one hack into the coded ISA.
+As such, reading the behavioral patterns and reactions of specific devices is easy once one hacks into the coded ISA.

 The emulator method, therefore, translates the ISA of the target device and allows the testers an understanding of the underlying operating environment for the device.
 Once the emulator translates the ISA of the target device into a designated computer, it is then possible to mimic how the target device functions and responds to various applications.